 The project is similar to a very long homework.
 Students are expected to work on this throughout the semester.

-Knowledge of data analysis software is necessary to successfully complete the empirical project.
+Knowledge of a data analysis software is very helpful to successfully complete the empirical project.
 One can choose any of the most commonly used software such as Python, Stata, R, or Matlab.

 Students are encouraged to discuss with others, but have to write their own answers for all questions.

 Attendance (5%): Attendance is mandatory.
 Attendance will be taken at random times throughout the semester.